jdereg/groovy-io/README.md

 See https://github.com/jdereg/json-command-servlet for a light-weight servlet that processes Ajax / XHR calls.

 Featured on http://json.org.
+ * 1.0.4
+   * `GroovyJsonReader.newInstance()` API made public
+   * Bumped version of junit from 4.11 to 4.12
+   * Added additional tests to ensure that null and "" can be properly assigned to primitive values (matching behavior of java-util's `Converter.convert()` API).
  * 1.0.3
   * More simplifications to source code using more of Groovy's capabilities.
  * 1.0.2